RKSouth/south-notes/README.md

 * A "fun" section for the games I have built in javascript -this would also include a high score count that goes on the profile page
 * Profile Hide Button, in addition to edit you can hide your info.
 * The ability to follow or friend people
+* Fix issue with hour long timeout if timeout then direct to login page
+* Put comments in separate js file

 ## Usage